The Ultimate Warrior (film)

-The Ultimate Warrior is a 1975 American science fiction action-adventure film directed by Robert Clouse.
+The Ultimate Warrior is a 1975 American post-apocalyptic science fiction action-adventure film directed by Robert Clouse.
 One of a series of post-apocalyptic films from the 1960s and 1970s, it is set in post-civilization New York City in 2012 and depicts the struggles of a small enclave of inhabitants attempting to survive in a compound beset with packs of starving pillagers.

 Plot synopsis

-Following a global pandemic which devastates the population, Baron (Sydow), the leader of a tribe of survivors, has established a small fortified area in the ruins of New York City.
+In 2012 following a global pandemic which devastates the population, Baron (Sydow), the leader of a tribe of survivors, has established a small fortified area in the ruins of New York City.
 Cal (Kelton), a former scientist and a member of Baron's tribe, has developed plague-resistant seeds that enable the tribe to grow vegetables in the barren soil.
 The tribe's small garden has become an oasis in the ruined city, coveted by the packs of starving, lawless gangs outside.

 Needing to increase security against the raiders, especially a gang led by Carrot (Smith), Baron recruits a deadly warrior named Carson (Brynner), who has put his skills out for hire.
+Carson agrees to help, but tells the Baron that it can be only for a limited time.
+Carson is on his way to a small island off the coast of North Carolina, where he believes he may have family.

-While Carson's presence has some of the desired effect, the daily raids against the sanctuary make Baron realize the only hope for his pregnant daughter Melinda (Miles) and his unborn grandchild, is for them to leave the city, and establish a new society in a more secure setting on a small island off the coast of North Carolina.
+While Carson's presence has some of the desired effect, Carrot continues his raids, one of which claims the life of Cal.
+The Baron comes to realize that the only hope for his pregnant daughter Melinda (Miles) and his unborn grandchild, is for them to leave the city.
+He asks Carson to take Melinda, along with some of Cal's seeds, and establish a new society on the island of which Carson had told him.

-Escaping from the city is more difficult than anticipated, resulting in the deaths of Baron and many of the tribe and costing Carson his hand.
-Carson kills Carrot and most of his followers while being chased through the city's subway system.
+Carson and Melinda escape from the city via the subway system, with Carrot in pursuit.
+The Baron remains behind, where he is killed by members of his own tribe, who believe he has betrayed them when they discover that Carson and Melinda have gone.

+Carson delivers Melinda's baby, then engages in a fight with Carrot and his gang.
+Carson kills Carrot and most of his followers, but loses his hand.
 He gets Melinda and the precious seeds out of the city.